jahirsadik/jahirsadik.github.io/_talks/workshop-deep-learning.md

 venue: "Digital Classroom, Independent University Bangladesh"
 date: February 16 @ 9:00 am - February 17 @ 5:00 pm UTC+6
 location: "Dhaka, Bangladesh"
+excerpt: 'The paper discusses the challenges and solutions in Cooperative Multi-Agent Reinforcement Learning (MARL), particularly under conditions of reward sparsity and agent heterogeneity.
+It introduces the CoHet algorithm, which is designed for decentralized training settings with partial observability, aiming to address these challenges.
+The effectiveness of CoHet is empirically validated in various environments, demonstrating its superiority over existing methods in sparse cooperative tasks that necessitate agent diversity.'
 ---

 [More information about the workshop here](https://ccds.ai/event/workshop-on-hands-on-deep-learning-coding-code-management/)